qmk/qmk_firmware/keyboards/keycult/keycult1800/readme.md

 # Keycult 1800

-This is a 1800 layout PCB.
-It supports VIA.
+This is a 1800 layout PCB

 * Keyboard Maintainer: [Yiancar](https://yiancar-designs.com/) and on [GitHub](https://github.com/yiancar)
 * Hardware Supported: A 1800 keyboard with STM32F072CB or APM compatible